Outlier-Robust Sparse Estimation via Non-Convex Optimization: Introduction

-In the context of robust sparse mean estimation, we are given an $\eps$-corrupted set of samples from a structured distribution, where the unknown mean $\mu \in \R^d$ is $k$-sparse, and we want to compute a good approximation $\widehat{\mu}$ close to $\mu$.
+In the context of robust sparse mean estimation, we are given an $\eps$-corrupted set of samples from a distribution with unknown mean $\mu \in \R^d$ where $\mu$ is $k$-sparse, and we want to compute a vector $\widehat{\mu}$ close to $\mu$.
 In the context of robust sparse PCA (in the spiked covariance model), we are given an $\eps$-corrupted set of samples from a distribution with covariance matrix $I+ \rho vv^T$, where $v \in \R^d$ is $k$-sparse and the goal is to approximate $v$.
 It is worth noting that for both problems, we have access to much fewer samples compared to the non-sparse case (roughly $O(k^2 \log d)$ instead of $\Omega(d)$).
 Consequently, the design and analysis of optimization formulations for robust sparse estimation requires new ideas and techniques that significantly deviate from the standard (non-sparse) case.

-As our main contribution, we show that standard first-order methods lead to robust and efficient algorithms for both of these problems.
-In more detail, for both of these problems, we provide {\em novel} optimization formulations and show that {\em approximate stationarity suffices for near-optimality}.
-As a result, we show that gradient descent (or any other first-order methods converging to stationarity) suffices to near-optimally solve these problems.
-In addition to their simplicity and practicality, our methods provably succeed under more general distributional assumptions compared to prior work.